Why Blockchain is Hard

 ERC20 CRITICAL BUG

 Ethereum is a gold standard in the world of smart contracts and has the biggest capitalization among other platforms.
-Most token sales happen on the Ethereum platform, using the ERC20 token standard.

 The ERC20 standard was proposed in 2015 and officially formalized in September 2017.